100mslive/100ms-docs/common/faq.md

 ## Recording

-#### What is the difference between the Beam recording vs. SFU recording?

-Beam recording is the browser recording, built to give users a participant-first recording experience.
-SFU recording is a composite recording which gets created after recording each of the individual peers and merging it.
-Please check this [guide](/javascript/v2/foundation/recordings) for more information.

 #### After a live stream ends, how long does it take (for both Beam recording and SFU) to show up in our s3 bucket?

 Beam recording should be available within 15-20 minutes after the call ends.
 SFU recording will take ~1.5 times the call duration, after the call ends.
 For example, if the call duration is 30 minutes, then SFU recording will be available in 45 minutes.